If you’re looking for affiliate programs to sign up with or get into affiliate marketing, you’re in the right place at the right time.

 With over 10,000 advertisers, FlexOffers is another huge platform that helps affiliates promote a wide range of products.

 So they’re big.
-They’re also serious about growing; they’ve got something called the FlexRev program, which is essentially a referral program for publishers to refer other publishers and then get a % of their commissions, which is honestly pretty cool and a good idea.
+They’re also serious about growing; they’ve got something called the FlexRev program, which is essentially a referral program for publishers to refer other publishers and then get a % of their commissions, which is honestly a pretty cool and a good idea.

 They also have over 20 million products in a wide range of markets.